 I have compiled a spotter’s guide to help collectors make more accurate decisions concerning purchase and restoration of these machines.
-The following list was developed from bits of surviving information at Minnesota Historical Society, original parts manuals, and many years of parting/restoring efforts for my own early 12-20's that I now own.
+The following list was developed from bits of surviving information at Minnesota Historical Society, original parts manuals, and many years of parting/restoring efforts for my own two early 12-20's that I now own.

 Beginning serial number for 1918 is 10201.

 Hundreds of these machines were already delivered in the spring of 1918 and are photographed harvesting wheat in Kansas in June and July that year.

 First 505 units in 1918 used a horizontal gas starting tank behind the main fuel tank.

 Starting tank was placed under the hood from # 10707 to #17034.

 Starting tank mounted vertically behind main fuel tank from #17035 on.